-The change introduced in the tax system has certainly affected the collection but reduction in collection under VP appears to be on the higher side.
+As already mentioned, the change introduced in the tax system has certainly affected the collection but reduction in collection under VP appears to be on the higher side.
 It seems that, the USAS is on track as it has been functioning successfully for the past few years and yielded substantial revenue through it.
 However, the problem lies with audit which needs to be initiated for selected corporate cases.
 It is relevant to mention that the planning stage has been over; full implementation of audit program should not be delayed any further, especially when there is strong evidence of low voluntary compliance due to inadmissible claims.
 At the same time, it is also essential to have effective enforcement in place.
+Unfortunately, the enormous gap between corporations who have got NTN and those who file returns and nearly two thirds of the corporations declaring nil income and business losses within those who file returns are 'known' facts for quite some time.
+Now the process of re-organization of field formations has been completed, the processing of returns for raising demand in a professional manner should not be delayed any further.
+Here again, the audit teams will have to take the leadership role, which unfortunately remains a missing link in the entire equation.

 Withholding Taxes (WHT): WHT continues to be the leading source of direct tax receipts in view of the large undocumented sector of the economy.
 However, despite its large contribution, there is ample scope to enhance this collection further.
+The

-The WHT collection during FY: 08-09 has been Rs.
+WHT collection during FY: 08-09 has been Rs.
 240.5 billion against Rs.
 205.1 billion during FY: 07-08, indicating a healthy growth of 17.3%.
+The nine major withholding taxes contributed around 93% of total WHT collection.
+These are: contracts, imports, salary, telephone, export, bank interest/securities, electricity, cash withdrawal and dividends.
+The share of each category is given in Graph 2.

-The highest growth in WHT collection has been from cash withdrawal (176.7%), electricity bill (115.8%), bank interest/securities (14.4%), export (24.9%), Salary (19.2%), telecommunication (19.7%) etc. The highest growth registered in collection from cash withdrawal is due to enhancement of WHT rate on cash withdrawal from 0.2% to 0.3% in 2008-09 (Table 5).
+On the other hand the highest growth in WHT collection has been from cash withdrawal (176.7%), electricity bill (115.8%), bank interest/securities (45.3%), export (24.9%), Salary (19.2%), telecommunication (19.7%) etc .
+The highest growth registered in collection from cash withdrawal is due to enhancement of WHT rate on cash withdrawal from 0.2% to 0.3% in 2008-09 (Table 8).
 Similarly, the reason of more than 100% growth in collection from electricity bills is the levy of 10% WHT on the electricity bills exceeding Rs 20,000 per month.
-Like wise, growth of 14.4% from bank interest/securities and 19.7% from telecommunication has been recorded.
+Like wise, growth of 45.3% from bank interest/securities and 19.7% from telecommunication has been recorded.
 Rationalization of income tax rate for the salaried individuals and enhanced salary packages, especially in the private sector, has yielded higher revenue.